ragingbal/streamzero-docs/Overview/ferris_fx/architecture-fx.md

 ### Events

-Events are messages passed through the platform which are generated either by Services or by the Ferris Manager(in the case of manually triggered runs and scheduled runs).
+Events are messages passed through the platform which are generated either by Services or by the {{< param replacables.brand_name  >}} Manager(in the case of manually triggered runs and scheduled runs).

 Events are in the form of JSON formatted messages which adhere to the CloudEvents format.